dxos/cli/packages/cli-pad/README.md

 - build: This generates the ditribution files along with configuration specific for the given pad.yml
 - publish: Upload the dist folder to IPFS.
 Update the hash in the pad.yml
-- register: Use pad.yml to generate a record in WNS.
+- register: Use pad.yml to generate a record in Registry.

 All this operations can be resumed with one command: